-This Problem Resolution Process shall only be applicable to Section 11.19.
+This Problem Resolution Process shall only be applicable to Sections 11.19 and 11.4.2.

-- 11.19.5 Resources.
-The District will make available training and other resources to the buildings to assist in setting up the processes contemplated by this provision. - 11.19.6 Time Line.
+11.19.5 Resources.
+The District will make available training and other resources to the buildings to assist in setting up the processes contemplated by this provision.

+11.19.6 Time Line.
 Buildings may begin to develop approaches to these issues as soon as they desire.
-It is expected that all buildings will have considered these issues and determined the desired approach suited to that building. - 11.20 Teacher Preparation Days.
-Of the non-student contact days at the beginning of the school year, Teachers shall have two and one-half (2.5) days (one (1) of which shall be the Flex Day) which are Teacher-directed.
-Additionally, the first non-student contact day following winter break shall be Teacher-directed with the exception of up to three and one-half (3 1⁄2) hours, which may be directed by the District or the administration of the school building with input from Teachers (which may include the building council, leadership team, and/or other methods of gathering input from Teachers) into the planning and use of these hours and with consideration given to differentiation.
+It is expected that all buildings will have considered these issues and determined the desired approach suited to that building.

+11.20 Teacher Preparation Days.
+Of the non-student contact days at the beginning of the school year, Teachers shall have two and one-half $(2\frac{1}{2})$ days (one (1) of which shall be the Flex Day) which are Teacher-directed.
+The Flex Day shall be noted on the District calendar and a Teacher may choose to work an alternate contract day on site prior to the beginning of the school year after collaborating with the principal or designee regarding the scheduling of such day.
+The other one and one-half (1/2) days shall be District/Administrator-directed.

+Additionally, the first non-student contact day following winter break shall be Teacherdirected with the exception of up to three and one-half ( $3\frac{1}{2}$ ) hours, which may be directed by the District or the administration of the school building with input from Teachers (which may include the building council, leadership team, and/or other methods of gathering input from Teachers) into the planning and use of these hours and with consideration given to differentiation.
 Notice of the use of the time shall be provided prior to the start of winter break.
 Every effort shall be made to have the Teacher-directed time provided in a single, uninterrupted block.

-These days may include, but are not limited to, work associated with planning, assessment, curriculum, instruction, and other student needs as determined by the Teacher. - 11.21 Class Load.
+These Teacher preparation days may include, but are not limited to, work associated with planning, assessment, curriculum, instruction, and other student needs as determined by the Teacher.

+11.21 Student Needs and Supports.
 Regardless of class size at any level, nothing precludes a Teacher from requesting a review of the impact of high needs students in a given class.
-The principal or designee shall meet with the requesting Teacher and every reasonable effort shall be made to grant assistance to such Teacher.
-Examples of such assistance may include, but are not limited to: paraeducator time, additional materials, clerical assistance, release duty time, consultation, professional development, additional support to high needs students, and reallocation of class size or class load.
-Should potential resources for assistance not be available at the building level, the appropriate District administrator shall meet with the requesting Teacher and the building principal to determine what assistance, in any, will be provided.
+The principal or designee shall meet with the requesting Teacher and every reasonable effort shall be made to grant assistance to such Teacher, after discussions regarding assistance, alternative solutions, and any proposals presented by the Teacher or others involved.
+Examples of such assistance may include, but are not limited to: paraeducator time, additional materials, clerical assistance, release duty time, consultation, professional development, additional support to high needs students, reallocation of class size or class load, and other alternative solutions.
+Should potential resources for assistance not be available at the building level, the appropriate District administrator shall meet with the requesting Teacher and the building principal to determine what assistance or alternative solutions may be available.

+Exh